OSGConnect/osg-ahm-17/novice/DHTC/04a-ScalingUp.md

 <h2> Overview </h2>

-Many large scale computations require the ability to process multiple jobs concurrently.
+Many large scale computations require the ability to process multiple jobs in parallel.
 Consider the extensive sampling done for a multi-dimensional Monte Carlo integration, parameter sweep for a given model or molecular dynamics simulation with several initial conditions.
 These calculations require submitting many jobs.
 About a million CPU hours per day are available to OSG users